jjgecon/EconJM_auto_doc_gen/JM_thoughts/JavierGonzalez_JM_Tips.typ

 == Common Structure

-- Assistant professor:
+Assistant professor:
 + Talk about yout JMP (10mins)
 + Research Agenda (10mins)
 + Teaching Philosophy (5mins)
 + Why our department?
 (5mins)

-- Postdocs:
+Postdocs:
 + Talk about yout JMP (10mins)
 + Research Agenda in relations to project (5mins)
 + What skill can you bring to the proposed projects (10mins)
 + Why our project?
 (5mins)

-- Consulting Industry (Analysis Group)#footnote[AG does this ... and sort of ask for economist to measure the damages or cost of some litigations.
-They seem to value speed and simplicity over complex models.
-However, this is completly random, and who is making the interview sets up the questions.]:
+Apparently Industry jobs vary quite a lot depending on the firm (e.g. consulting or data-scince). #link("linkedin.com/in/mohsen-foroughifar-800350266")[Mohsen Foroughifar] put it best when talking about the Marketing Academic Job in his #link("https://www.linkedin.com/posts/mohsen-foroughifar-800350266_marketing-academic-job-market-post-5-activity-7406439233487433728-i2yI?utm_source=share&utm_medium=member_desktop&rcm=ACoAACEMbI8BtSc1yt88uuZBJ3Mj2fUPJCm4HEU")[LinkedIn post].

+In my experience with #link("https://www.analysisgroup.com/")[Analysis Group], they were more interested in the econometric techniques and how I defended them than I expected.
+My first-round interview followed this structure:

   + Talk about yout JMP (15mins)
   + Explain Econ concept to a jury/judge (5mins)
   + What do you like more about the research work?
 (5mins)